-I also expect that you make a reasonable effort to maintain classroom decorum by refraining from reading newspapers, doing crossword puzzles, sleeping, texting, or playing on Facebook (or whatever social network/game/trend that I'm oblivious to).
-Please silence all cell phones.
-These ideas are formally outlined in the Auburn University Classroom Behavior policy: see tinyurl.com/au-st-pol for more details.
+If you choose to come to class, you should do so responsibly.
+I fully expect that you will have done any assigned readings before coming to class.
+Class is much more interesting when you engage with both your instructor and the material.
+I also expect that you make a reasonable effort to maintain classroom decorum by refraining from doomscrolling, sleeping, texting, or whatever social network/game/trend that I'm oblivious to.
+Please silence all cell phones These ideas are formally outlined in the Auburn University Classroom Behavior policy: see tinyurl.com/au-st-pol for more details.
 Consistent with Auburn University policy, I encourage class attendance from all students.